ElnurBDa/linux-commands-course/markdown_files/practice.md

 # 4. Exclude .cache directories from a recursive search
 find ~ -type f -not -path "*/.cache/*"

-# 5. Use locate to find any "shadow" file, then refresh the database
-locate shadow
-sudo updatedb

-# 6. Find all .txt files in your home directory
+# 5. Find all .txt files in your home directory
 find ~ -name "*.txt"

-# 7. Search for files modified in the last 7 days
+# 6. Search for files modified in the last 7 days
 find ~ -type f -mtime -7
 ```